 The Luck Factor

 Luck does exist.
-With the same probability to win (p) and the same average win/average loss ratio (w/l), your account may experience very different possible futures depending on the sequence of gains and losses.
-Example with w/l=1,4 and p=50%:
+With the same probability to win (p) and the same average win/loss ratio (w/l), a game may result in very different futures depending on the sequence of gains and losses.
+Example with w/l=1.4 and p=50%:

-Even a very good strategy may have a 30% drawdown and stay in negative territory during months.
-Easy to imagine, harder to live.
-It is better to invest less money than giving up under pressure with a good strategy.
+Even a good strategy may have a large drawdown and stay negative during months.
+It is easy to imagine, but harder to live.
+It is better to invest less capital than giving up under pressure with a good strategy.
 Without a long term vision, the short term makes no sense.

 * CFTC RULE 4.41 – HYPOTHETICAL OR SIMULATED PERFORMANCE RESULTS HAVE CERTAIN LIMITATIONS.
 UNLIKE AN ACTUAL PERFORMANCE RECORD, SIMULATED RESULTS DO NOT REPRESENT ACTUAL TRADING.
 ALSO, SINCE THE TRADES HAVE NOT BEEN EXECUTED, THE RESULTS MAY HAVE UNDER-OR-OVER COMPENSATED FOR THE IMPACT, IF ANY, OF CERTAIN MARKET FACTORS, SUCH AS LACK OF LIQUIDITY.
 SIMULATED TRADING PROGRAMS IN GENERAL ARE ALSO SUBJECT TO THE FACT THAT THEY ARE DESIGNED WITH THE BENEFIT OF HINDSIGHT.
 NO REPRESENTATION IS BEING MADE THAT ANY ACCOUNT WILL OR IS LIKELY TO ACHIEVE PROFIT OR LOSSES SIMILAR TO THOSE SHOWN.